This Maple Walnut Cinnamon Granola is easy to make and goes with everything! Gluten-free, vegan, and it makes your house smell amazing…

 So have you made your own granola at home yet?
 It really is quite simple and it makes your house smell amazinnnggg.

 Oh, and if you’re a cluster fanatic (who isn’t?) the key to getting those clustery chunks is to avoid stirring the granola on the pan, but instead *flipping* the granola with a large spatula in between the baking times.
-Also, I like to mix everything together at the end with my hands to really blend all of the ingredients together.
+Also, I like to mix the ingredients together at the end with my hands to really blend it all in.

 But really this cinnamon granola goes great with everything.
 It’s a simple, classic flavor that pairs well with yogurt (my personal favorite), on top of smoothie bowls, with oatmeal (double oats, yes) or straight up by the handful.